SynPuCo/SynapseCounter/README.md

 Either way the plugin is than available under Plugins → Analyze → Synapse Counter

-This plug-in is supported by ImageJ versions starting 1.48, as it exploits the functions Auto Threshold and Watershed, which may not be present in earlier versions.
+This plug-in is supported by ImageJ versions starting from 1.48, as it depends on the functions Auto Threshold and Watershed, which may not be present in earlier versions.

 ## Recommended formats

-The plug-in supports RGB and multichannel image formats, which are supported by ImageJ.
+The plug-in supports RGB and multichannel image formats supported by ImageJ.
 This includes png, bmp, jpeg, tiff, lsm and some others.
 However, we recommend to use tiff format or the raw multichannel images from your microscope (like LSM for Carl Zeiss microscopes), because these images are not altered due to data compression.
 If you are using compressed picture formats (like PNG), please pay attention to use images of same formats throughout your experiments, as the outcome of quantification might subtly depend on compression method.
 The plug-in will not read database files or stacked images.

 ## How it works?